-2.5.
-Environmental, social and governance (ESG) risks
+2.6.
+Other environmental, social and governance (ESG) risks

 Environmental, social and corporate governance (ESG) factors are sources of risk to the Section's investments, some of which could be financially material, over both the short and longer term.
 These potentially include risks relating to factors such as climate change, unsustainable business practices, and unsound corporate governance.
-The Trustee seeks to appoint investment managers and buy-in provider who will manage these risks appropriately on their behalf and from time to time reviews how these risks are being managed in practice.
+The Trustee seeks to appoint investment managers and buy-in providers who will manage these risks appropriately on their behalf and from time-to-time reviews how these risks are being managed in practice.

-2.6.
+2.7.
 Credit risk